Baldwins Structures Equipment Operations Layout History Home

 Aug.
 2008 - Version 1:

-Here is a photo showing the stairs with my son.
+Here is a photo showing the stairs with my son (when he was 3).